samjyi95/wdi_assessments/project_assessments/project-3-react-assessment.md

 Be sure to follow best practices when setting up the project:

-- Outside of all repos in your unit3 folder, run `create-react-app project-3-assessment` to make the directory for this project.
+- Outside of all other git repos in your file system, run `create-react-app project-3-assessment` to make the directory for this project.
 - `cd` into the `project-3-assessment` directory.
 - Open the whole directory up in your editor.
-- Clean out and rename `App.js` to `App.jsx`.

-### STEP 3 - Implement the App's Requirements (60 minutes)
+### STEP 3 - Implement the App's Requirements (60 to 90 minutes)

 #### Upon Loading